Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

-There is a definition of latching objects $L_n T$ for simplicial objects $T$ in any cocomplete category as a certain colimit (see, for example, \cite[Definition 15.2.5]{Hirsc}, \cite{reedypractice}), of which \myref{latch} is a specialization.
-Again, since colimits of orthogonal spectra are computed levelwise, we have that $(L_n T)(V) = L_n (T(V))$ for a simplicial orthogonal $G$-spectrum $T$.

-A map of orthogonal $G$-spectra $A \rtarr X$ is an \emph{$h$-cofibration} if it satisfies the homotopy extension property (see \cite[\S A.5]{HHR}, \cite[\S I.4]{MM}, \cite[\S 5]{MMSS} for more details).
-We say that a simplicial orthogonal $G$-spectrum is \emph{Reedy $h$-cofibrant} if for all $n\geq 0$, the latching map $L_n T \rtarr T_n$ is an $h$-cofibration of orthogonal $G$-spectra.
-We claim that the simplicial orthogonal $G$-spectra that are the source and target of $\io$ are Reedy $h$-cofibrant.
-Since for each $V$, the simplicial $G$-spaces are bar constructions, they are Reedy cofibrant, so it remains to show that the homotopy extensions can be made compatibly with the orthogonal $G$-spectrum structure.
-To see this, note that the latching maps are constructed from the cofibration $\ast \rtarr \sC_V(1)=\sC_G(1)\times \sK_V(1)$ that includes the identity element of the operad.
-That map is a cofibration because of the assumption of \myref{nondeg1} that $\ast \rtarr \sC_G(1)$ is a cofibration and the fact that $\{\id\} \hookrightarrow \sK_V(1)$ is the inclusion of a deformation retract.
+\begin{lem} The source and target simplicial orthogonal $G$-spectra of $\io_*$ are Reedy $h$-cofibrant. \end{lem} \begin{proof} Since for each $V$, the simplicial $G$-spaces are bar constructions, they are Reedy cofibrant, so it remains to show that the homotopy extensions can be made compatibly with the orthogonal $G$-spectrum structure.
+To see this, note that the latching maps are constructed from the $G$-cofibration $\ast \rtarr \sC_V(1)=\sC_G(1)\times \sK_V(1)$ given by the inclusion of the identity element in $\sC_V(1)$.
+That map is a $G$-cofibration since $\ast \rtarr \sC_G(1)$ is a $G$-cofibration by \autoref{opass} and $\{\id\} \hookrightarrow \sK_V(1)$ is the inclusion of a $G$-deformation retract.
 The explicit retraction from $\sK_V(1)$ onto $\{\id\}$ is easily seen to be compatible with the $\sI_G$-$G$-space structure and with the inclusions $j\colon \sK_V(1) \rtarr \sK_{V\oplus W}(1)$, so it is compatible with the structure maps.
-This in turn implies the compatibility of the retracts for the latching maps of the bar constructions as $V$ varies.
+This in turn implies the compatibility of the retracts for the latching maps of the bar constructions as $V$ varies. \end{proof}